akirk/friends/README.md

 ## Screenshots

+1. Compact view is like Google Reader
-1. You can use it like a Feed Reader
+2. You can use it like a Feed Reader
-2. But it is centered around users; you can have multiple feeds per person, even on social networks (parsing capabilities provided by plugins)
+3. But it is centered around users; you can have multiple feeds per person, even on social networks (parsing capabilities provided by plugins)
-3. Extensible with plugins itself
+4. Extensible with plugins itself
-4. Use the customizer to adapt it to your liking
+5. Use the customizer to adapt it to your liking
-5. Categorize incoming content with Post Formats and view all posts of a certain format across your friends
+6. Categorize incoming content with Post Formats and view all posts of a certain format across your friends
-6. Use rules to filter incoming content (sometimes you’re not interested in everything your friends do)
+7. Use rules to filter incoming content (sometimes you’re not interested in everything your friends do)
-7. Friends users are plain WordPress users with low privileges
+8. Friends users are plain WordPress users with low privileges
-8. A Friend Request is accepted in the users screen.
+9. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend
-9. You can react to a post or share it using Post Collections.

 ## Changelog